How Long It Takes to Buy a House: Purchase Timeline

 Your lender will order an appraisal of the home.
 A property valuation that comes back lower than the purchase price could hinder loan approval.

-The appraisal may be performed from 14 to 45 days before closing.
+The appraisal may be completed in a few days or weeks before closing.

 Underwriting